The College of Policing and the IOPC

-The College of Policing, HMIC and the Independent Police Complaints Commission (IPCC) have complementary statutory purposes and different powers by which those purposes are to be achieved.
-Our three organisations are collectively engaged in promoting and monitoring best practice and continuous improvement in policing, in order to ensure public confidence.
+The College of Policing, HMICFRS and the Independent Office for Police Conduct (IOPC) – formerly the Independent Police Complaints Commission (IPCC) – have complementary statutory purposes, with slightly different powers and areas of focus.
+Our three organisations are collectively engaged in promoting and monitoring best practice and continuous improvement in policing, in order to ensure our police forces are performing to the highest of standards.

-The College of Policing is the statutory body responsible for setting standards for policing.
-HMIC and the IPCC are the two independent statutory bodies charged with oversight of the police in England and Wales.
+The College of Policing is the statutory body responsible for setting the standards for policing.
+HMICFRS and the IOPC are the two independent statutory bodies charged with oversight of the police in England and Wales, and in HMICFRS’ case, fire & rescue services in England.

-A concordat has been agreed between our three organisations setting out common understanding and approaches of each organisation in relation to each other, their roles and responsibilities, and in relation to our other activities.
+In 2014, a concordat was agreed between our three organisations, setting out common understanding and approaches of each organisation in relation to each other, their roles and responsibilities, and in relation to our other activities.

-Through the agreement, HMIC, the IPCC and the College of Policing commit to work constructively and effectively together by:
+Through the agreement, HMICFRS, the IOPC and the College of Policing commit to work constructively and effectively together by:

 - regularly consulting one another on areas of mutual interest;